ImpactInc/build-indicator/README.md

 Multiple projects and branches can be tracked, and an addressable RGB LED strip will flash/animate to indicate when things change; speaker output can utilise text-to-speech to communicate further information.

 ## How it works
-A collector script periodically polls Bamboo's APIs to check for new builds, and utilises MQTT to notify any Raspberry Pi listeners on what's happened.
+A collector periodically polls Bamboo's APIs to check for new builds, and utilises MQTT messages to notify any Raspberry Pi listeners of these changes.
 The Pis receive the data, and if relevant to the projects/branches they're interested in, they will flash/animate the RGB LEDs and play a sound/speak.

 ## Hardware
 * (Optional) server to run the collector script to poll Bamboo data and publish build change messages.
 This can be run directly on the..